Релиз Red Dead Redemption 2 отложен до следующей весны

 grab the flag and ghost out of there.
 You can also take the tunnels, but you

-may encounter enemies in there.
+enemies in there.
 In general the tunnels are good for escaping,

 but tricky for assaulting.